goodbyekansas/nedryland/docs/src/concepts/matrix.md

-# Grid
+# Matrix

-A central concept in Nedryland is the Grid.
-The grid is how build targets are accessed and the reason it is called a grid is since the target layout can be thought of as a two-axis grid.
+A central concept in Nedryland is the matrix.
+The matrix is how build targets are accessed and the reason it is called a matrix is since the target layout can be thought of as a two-axis matrix.
 On one axis, we have all components and on the other axis, we have all targets.
 In addition to this, there are also some one-dimensional targets that always work on all components (deployment is usually one example).

-An example grid might look like:
+An example matrix might look like:

 | ⬇️ component \ target ➡️ | package | docs | target1 | target2 |
 |------------------------|---------|------|---------|---------|